Techtonica/curriculum/mobile-development/mobile-development.md

 ### Check for Understanding

-Find a partner who you haven't worked with today, and spend 5-10 minutes each explaining how you converted your project.
+Find a partner who you haven't worked with today, and discuss about:

+1- In 5-10 minutes each explain how you converted your project.
+2- What is the main difference between native apps and hybrid ones?